MISP/misp-book/connectors/README.md

 `misp_key = '<misp key>'`

+### Verify Cert
+This gives you the option to choose if python should validate the certificate of the misp instance.
+(This allows ease within testing environments)

+`misp_verifycert = False` IT IS RECOMENDED TO USE A VALID SSL CERT IN PRODUCTION AND CHANGE THIS TO TRUE

 ## Instructions on Reading TiIndicators That Have Been Pushed
 In the command line, run `python3 script.py -r`